MineInAbyss/BondrewdLikesHisEmotes/BondrewdLikesHisEmotes_Main/src/main/resources/README.md

 Place the generated `/plugins/BondrewdLikesHisEmotes/default.json` file in the `/assets/minecraft/font/` directory of the resource pack, and place all images in the `/assets/minecraft/textures/emotes/` folder.

 ### Permissions
 - `bondrewdemotes.emote.<emote>` - Permission to use the specified emote.
 OP by default.
+Doesn't actually prevent the user from typing emotes, it just stops them from showing up in the list.
 - `bondrewdemotes.all` - Permission to use all emotes.
 OP by default.
+Doesn't actually prevent the user from typing emotes, it just stops them from showing up in the list.
 - `bondrewdemotes.reload` - Permission to use the reload command.
 OP by default.
 - `bondrewdemotes.list` - Permission to use the list command.
 True by default.
 - `bondrewdemotes.admin` - Permission to use all the emotes and commands.
 OP by default.